Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 ![proxychains_secretsdump.png](/assets/blog/GOAD/proxychains_secretsdump.png)

-- The sam database contains the local account.
+- The sam database contains the local accounts.
 We will ignore vagrant as it is the default user to setup the lab.
 - The important information here is the NT hash of the local administrator user.
 - We also got the LSA cache of the last connected users (by default windows keep the last 10 users), this is useful to connect to the server even if the domain controller is unreachable.
 But those cached credentials can be cracked offline with hashcat (very slow).
 - And to finish we also got the hash of the computer account.
-(Sometimes you will get no useful domain accounts or no information at all on a domain joined computer but if you get this hash you got an account to the domain!)
+(Sometimes you will get no useful domain accounts or no information at all on a domain joined computer but if you get this hash you got an account on the domain!)

-> With a machine account you can query the ldap like any other users and you can also run bloodhound ;)
+> With a machine account you can query the ldap like any other users and you can also run bloodhound ingestor ;)

 #### Lsassy

 - Use lsassy to get the lsass process stored credentials
 - Domain accounts informations are stored in the LSASS process so make a dump of this process can give you more domain accounts and privileges.
-- [Lsassy](https://github.com/Hackndo/lsassy) allow you to dump lsass remotely (very more convenient then doing a procdump, download of the lsass dump file and doing pypykatz or mimikatz locally), it do all the painful actions like dump and read lsass content for you (it also dump also only the usefull part of the lsass dump optimizing the time of transfer). (lsassy also exist as a cme module)
+- [Lsassy](https://github.com/Hackndo/lsassy) allow you to dump lsass remotely (very more convenient then doing a procdump, download of the lsass dump file and doing pypykatz or mimikatz locally), it do all the painful actions like dump and read lsass content for you (it also dump only the usefull part of the lsass dump optimizing the time of transfer). (lsassy also exist as a cme module)

 ```
 proxychains lsassy --no-pass -d NORTH -u EDDARD.STARK 192.168.56.22